 Ponte Vedra Beach home prices are not only among the most expensive in Florida, but Ponte Vedra Beach real estate also consistently ranks among the most expensive in America.

-Ponte Vedra Beach is a decidedly white-collar town, with fully 93.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ponte Vedra Beach is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Ponte Vedra Beach who work in management occupations (21.09%), sales jobs (18.14%), and business and financial occupations (10.94%).
+Ponte Vedra Beach is a decidedly white-collar town, with fully 93.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ponte Vedra Beach is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Ponte Vedra Beach who work in management occupations (19.99%), sales jobs (16.16%), and business and financial occupations (11.05%).

-Telecommuters are a relatively large percentage of the workforce: 8.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Ponte Vedra Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Ponte Vedra Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ponte Vedra Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ponte Vedra Beach include English, Irish, Italian, and French .
+The greatest number of Ponte Vedra Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Ponte Vedra Beach include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Ponte Vedra Beach is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.